josefmaior/workflows/README.md

 # Workflows

+**The configuration, management and documentation of organization's workflows.**

 Here you can find programs/scripts and documentation of automated business processes (workflows/pipelines), important for the running of the department.
 Each workflow can belong to one or more business processes, see our (knowledge base)(https://github.com/czech-radio/organization/tree/main/docs/Software/Processes).

 ## Jobs status

 ### irozhlas-analyze
  ![irozhlas-scrape](https://cronitor.io/badges/tSiCVL/production/YGMJtPmnbrKvE7W0lgJmuhrwyoo.svg)
  ![irozhlas-analyze](https://cronitor.io/badges/OnC0Lc/production/8lS79WXuX67rBDGv3WTftFphZ-I.svg)